raspberrypilearning/friend-frame/en/step_8.md

 ## Respond to specific messages

-Only respond to notifications from another frame ("frame-b").
+Only respond to notifications from another frame ("rajib").

 --- task ---